4ntoined/pokemonpy-package/README.md

     configname='config.txt', mutegame=(True or False), username="Your Name", opponentname="Op Name", nparty=1, nstart=6, gw=64)

-configname - str, to have the game use a particular configuration file mutegame - bool, set to True to skip the pre-game text username - str, your name opponentname - str, the name of the rival trainer nparty - int, number of Pokémon parties you start with nstart - int, number of Pokémon in each party gw - int, sets the length of banners and headers
+configname - str, to have the game use a particular configuration file mutegame - bool, set to True to skip the game start-up text username - str, your name opponentname - str, the name of your opponent in the Battle! mode nparty - int, number of Pokémon parties you start with nstart - int, number of Pokémon in each party gw - int, sets the length of banners and headers